computer screen with word "security"

 4.

 Urgent Payments with Gift Cards or Cash: Scammers will contact you pretending to be someone they are not, a company or agency that you may owe.
 They will raise an urgent and immediate demand for payment to convince you to pay with a gift card (and even cash).
-Legitimate companies or government agencies would not make this request.
+Legitimate companies or government agencies will never make this request.

-Never open or use a personal bank account to deposit or transfer funds for someone else.
+Never open or use a personal credit union account to deposit or transfer funds for someone else.

 Be wary of “get rich quick” or “easy money” schemes.
-Remember, if something seems too good to be true, it probably is.
+Remember, if something seems too good to be true, it usually is.

 If you receive a one-time passcode you didn’t request, don’t give the code to anyone who contacts you.